Ekottara Agama: Origins and history

-According to Tse Fu Kuan, "in 385 AD Zhu Fonian (竺佛念) completed a Chinese translation of the Ekottarika-āgama recited by Dharmanandin (曇摩難提), a monk from Tukhāra.
-This first translation, in forty-one fascicles, was later revised and expanded by Zhu Fonian into the Ekottarika-āgama in fifty-one fascicles that has since come down to us.
+According to Tse Fu Kuan, "in 385 AD Zhu Fonian (竺佛念) completed a Chinese translation of the Ekottarika Āgama recited by Dharmanandin (曇摩難提), a monk from Tukhāra.
+This first translation, in forty-one fascicles, was later revised and expanded by Zhu Fonian into the Ekottarika Āgama in fifty-one fascicles that has since come down to us.
 Zhu Fonian probably added new material to his first translation and even replaced some passages of his first translation with new material."

-Scholars such as Yin Shun, Zhihua Yao and Tse Fu Kuan consider the Ekottara Āgama to belong to the Mahāsāṃghika school.

-According to A.K.
-Warder, the Ekottara Āgama references 250 Prātimokṣa rules for monks, which agrees only with the Dharmaguptaka Vinaya, which is also located in the Chinese Buddhist canon.
-He also views some of the doctrine as contradicting tenets of the Mahāsāṃghika school, and states that they agree with Dharmaguptaka views currently known.
-He therefore concludes that the extant Ekottara Āgama is that of the Dharmaguptaka school.
+The complex process of revision and textual expansion occurring subsequent to the original translation has been studied in detail by Palumbo.

-According to Étienne Lamotte, the Ekottara Āgama was translated from a manuscript that came from northwest India, and contains a great deal of Mahāyāna influence.
-This may agree with the 5th century Dharmaguptaka monk Buddhayaśas, the translator of the Dharmaguptaka Vinaya and Dīrgha Āgama, who wrote that the Dharmaguptakas had assimilated the Mahāyāna Tripiṭaka (Ch. 大乘三藏).
-According to Venerable Sheng Yen, the Ekottara Āgama includes teachings of the Six Pāramitās, a central concept in the bodhisattva path, and in the Mahāyāna teachings.
+Scholars such as Yin Shun, Zhihua Yao and Tse Fu Kuan consider the Ekottarika Āgama to belong to the Mahāsāṃghika school.
+According to Étienne Lamotte, the original of the Ekottarika Āgama came from northwest India or Serindia, and it contains a great deal of Mahāyāna influence.
+The presence of Mahāyāna interpolations has been confirmed by Kuan and Bhikkhu Anālayo.
+According to Sheng Yen, the Ekottarika Āgama includes teachings of the Six Pāramitās, a central concept in the bodhisattva path in general and in Mahāyāna teachings.